heinrichelsigan/schnapslet/README.md

 Documentation of Schnapsen a.k.a.
 66 (sixty-six) card game can be found at Wikipedia: https://en.wikipedia.org/wiki/Sixty-six_(card_game)

-ää schnapslet java application or applet
+## schnapslet java application or applet

 Java Applet and Java applicatopm source Files are located at top level in root of this projec.